Anguilla: Languages

 Today most people in Anguilla speak a British-influenced variety of standard English.
 Other languages are also spoken on the island, including varieties of Spanish, Chinese and the languages of other immigrant communities.
 However, the most common language other than Standard English is the island's own English-lexifier Creole language (not to be confused with Antillean Creole ('French Creole'), spoken in French islands such as Martinique and Guadeloupe).
 It is referred to locally by terms such as "dialect" (pronounced "dialek"), Anguilla Talk or "Anguillian".
 It has its main roots in early varieties of English and West African languages, and is similar to the dialects spoken in English-speaking islands throughout the Eastern Caribbean in terms of its structural features.

 Linguists who are interested in the origins of Anguillan and other Caribbean Creoles point out that some of its grammatical features can be traced to African languages while others can be traced to European languages.
 Three areas have been identified as significant for the identification of the linguistic origins of those forced migrants who arrived before 1710: the Gold Coast, the Slave Coast and the Windward Coast.

 Sociohistorical information from Anguilla's archives suggest that Africans and Europeans formed two distinct, but perhaps overlapping speech communities in the early phases of the island's colonisation.
 "Anguillian" is believed to have emerged as the language of the masses as time passed, slavery was abolished and locals began to see themselves as "belonging" to Anguillan society.

 Education

 There are six government primary schools, one government secondary school (Albena Lake Hodge Comprehensive School), and two private schools.
 There is a single library, the Edison L. Hughes Education & Library Complex of the Anguilla Public Library.
 A branch of the Saint James School of Medicine was established in 2011 in Anguilla.
 It is a private, for-profit medical school headquartered in Park Ridge, Illinois.

+New Anglia University is a higher education institution in Anguilla offering premedical and Doctor of Medicine (MD) programmes.

 There is a University of the West Indies Open campus site in the island.